CHILD AND FAMILY THERAPIST

-We are currently seeking qualified individuals to join our Counselling & Therapy Team as well as our Brief Team at our Belleville Offices.
+We are currently seeking qualified individuals to join our Counselling & Therapy Team at our Belleville Offices.

 As a Child and Family Therapist with our agency, you will be responsible to deliver a range of mental health services that include assessment, counselling, case management, crisis response, community development, and education activities.
 In this role, you will provide client centered child and family intervention services to young people, their families as well as to groups.
 As a member of our Community Services Team, you will work to ensure that service delivery is responsive to the community and consistent with the vision of the Organization, while fostering the development of an integrated service system for children and their families by being a strong local advocate on their behalf.

 Conduct assessments and treatment interventions with children, youth, and their families.

 Work as a team member to ensure that service delivery is responsive to the community and consistent with the Mission and Vision of the Organization.